We're giving you the chance to win back the value of your meal - every time you dine this month!

 Looking for a local curry house?
 Like a properly good one?
-Read on to discover Liverpool's best Indian restaurants.
+Read on to discover Liverpool's best Indian restaurants, with spots all across the city.

 Updated on • Written By Ellie Donnell